astroumd/lmtoy/examples/lmtoy_reduce.md

 The measured RMS in each spectrum (describe what that is: RMS from the fitted baseline in the b_regions?) can also be used to weigh (1/RMS^2) each spectrum when these spectra are combined in the gridding process.
+This is the current default.
+By setting this to 0 one can weigh each spectrum the same, so only the

+After the pipeline, if NEMO is present, it also computed a "wt2" and "wt3" map.

 # Advanced concepts:   Combining maps from different OBSNUM